To export photos to hard disk, CD, or DVD, follow these steps. The settings listed in step 3 are discussed on this page.

 For JPEG, PSD, or TIFF files, select the Watermark box to include a copyright watermark on exported photos.

-note: If you experience problems with watermarks not being applied to exported photos, make sure you are using the latest update.
-In Lightroom, choose Help > Check For Updates.
-For additional troubleshooting, visit the Lightroom user forum.
+Note: If you experience problems with watermarks not being applied to exported photos, make sure you are using the latest update.
+In Lightroom Classic CC, choose Help > Check For Updates.
+For additional troubleshooting, visit the Lightroom Classic CC user forum.

 Choose any of the following from the After Export menu.